 Sulfur rich phytochemicals found in cruciferous veggies called glucosinolates do indeed have a strong anti-tumor effect but are only effective when they are converted to isothiocyanates (ITC).
 It was previously thought that cruciferous veggies had to be eaten raw for this to take place.
 This is because the glucosinolate-ITC conversion process requires the presence of the enzyme myrosinase which is destroyed during cooking.

 However, an interesting study by The Fred Hutchinson Cancer Research Center has demonstrated that beneficial gut bacteria can do the work for us.
-Although the enzyme myrosinase is destroyed by heat, consumption of cooked cruciferous vegetables actually stimulates the appropriate beneficial microbes in the gut that are able to convert glucosinolates into ITC instead.
+Although heat destroys the enzyme myrosinase, consumption of cooked cruciferous vegetables actually stimulates the appropriate beneficial microbes in the gut that are able to convert glucosinolates into ITC instead.

 Thus, you can still get all the colon cancer-fighting benefits of cauliflower and other cruciferous vegetables by cooking them which serves the dual purpose of significantly reducing thyroid-suppressing substances.

 Cauliflower is certainly one of the tastiest vegetables readily available today.
 It is seasonally available in several colors including orange, purple, and green as well as the most common white florets.
-Feel free to serve your cauliflower steaks in a rainbow of hues if you desire!
+Feel free to serve your cauliflower in a rainbow of hues if you desire!

 The many health and nutritional benefits of cauliflower include (1):

 - Fights cancer: As mentioned earlier in this article, cruciferous vegetables like cauliflower contain sulphur rich phytochemicals called glucosinolates which exert a strong anti-tumor effect.

-- Loaded with Minerals: Cauliflower is a good source of magnesium, phosphorus, potassium, and manganese.
+- Loaded with Minerals: Cauliflower is also good source of magnesium, phosphorus, potassium, and manganese.
 Organic cauliflower grown in nutrient rich soil would be highest in these minerals.